javbotero/Outer-Coast/_includes/contribute.md

 # Contribute

-The vision for Outer Coast has made improbable progress over the last three years because many motivated people have invested their time, dollars, and expertise.
+The vision for Outer Coast has made improbable progress since 2015 because many motivated people have invested their time, dollars, and expertise.
 Would you like to contribute to the cause?

 ## Contribute Financially